witnet/documentation/smart-contracts/witnet-randomness-oracle/api-reference.md

 Public and restricted functions inherited from the [`WitnetRequestMalleableBase`](https://github.com/witnet/witnet-solidity-bridge/blob/master/contracts/requests/WitnetRequestMalleableBase.sol) abstract contract:
 | **Function** | **Description**
 | :- | :-
+| `setWitnessingCollateral(uint64)` | Sets amount of nanowits that a witness solving the request will be required to collateralize in the commitment transaction.
+Only callable by the [`owner()`](#ownable-base-contract), if any.
+| `setWitnessingFees(uint64,uint64)` | Specifies how much you want to pay for rewarding each of the Witnet nodes: (a) amount of nanowits that every request-solving witness will be rewarded with; (b) amount of nanowits that will be earned by Witnet miners for each each valid commit/reveal transaction they include in a block.
+Only callable by the [`owner()`](#ownable-base-contract), if any.
+| `setWitnessingQuorum(uint8,uint8)` | Sets how many Witnet nodes will be "hired" for resolving the request: (a) number of witnesses required to be involved for solving this Witnet Data Request; (b) threshold percentage for aborting resolution of a request if the witnessing nodes did not arrive to a broad consensus.
+Only callable by the [`owner()`](#ownable-base-contract), if any.
+| `template()` | Returns bytecode of the immutable RAD (Retrieve-Attest-Delivery) script's bytecode.
+Encoded using Protocol Buffers.
+| `totalWitnessingCollateral()` | Returns total amount of nanowits that witnessing nodes will need to collateralize all together.
+| `totalWitnessingFee()` | Returns total amount of nanowits that will have to be paid in total for this request to be solved.
+| `witnessingParams()` | Returns witnessing parameters of current Witnet Data Request.

 ### Clonable base contract
 Public functions inherited from the [`Clonable`](https://github.com/witnet/witnet-solidity-bridge/blob/master/contracts/patterns/Clonable.sol) abstract pattern: